North Vernon, Indiana: History

-Annadale, North Vernon Downtown Historic District, State Street Historic District, and Walnut Street Historic District are listed on the National Register of Historic Places.
+Several places in North Vernon are listed on the National Register of Historic Places: Annadale, the North Vernon Downtown Historic District, the State Street Historic District, and the Walnut Street Historic District.

 Geography

-According to the 2010 census, North Vernon has a total area of 6.63 sqmi, of which 6.62 sqmi (or 99.85%) is land and 0.01 sqmi (or 0.15%) is water.
+According to the United States Census Bureau, North Vernon has a total area of 7.68 sqmi, of which 7.67 sqmi is land and 0.01 sqmi is water.